Nek5000/nekRS_HPCsupport/Aurora/README.md

 Add `NEKRS_CACHE_BCAST=1` to ease the filesystem pressure.
 When `flare` is busy, this seems to speed up the kernel load time.

+**2026-03-11**

+Comment out outdated workaround variables for level-zero and MPIR.